chenludi/chenludi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am looking for a postdoc job (starting from Jan/Feb 2026) now!
-I will also be on the job market for a tenure-track assistant professor position this fall!

 I am currently a postdoctoral researcher at the Department of Ecology and Evolutionary Biology, University of California, Los Angeles, where I am working with Kirk Lohmueller ([Lohmueller Lab](https://lohmueller.eeb.ucla.edu/people/)).
 My research integrates population genetics, empirical human genomics, and biomedical applications.